-In the function respond(messages) take as input a list of tuples messages, and create a Chat-PromptTemplate from messages before returning a string containing the LLM response to the conversation.
+In the function respond(messages) take as input a list of tuples messages, and create a Chat-PromptTemplate from messages. respond(messages) should return a string containing the LLM response to the conversation.

-This is very similar to the implementation seen in the first example from the LangChain Jupyter Notebook on the course website.
+This is very similar to the implementation seen in the second example from the LangChain Jupyter Notebook on the course website.